NIVeriStandAdd-Ons/Ethernet-IP-Custom-Device/README.md

+# NOTICE: This repository has been archived, and will no longer be maintained or accept pull requests.
+This is not a reflection of the quality or usability of this IP.
 ## Ethernet IP Custom Device ##

 **Ethernet IP Custom Device** allows users to communicate with targets that support Logix tag names over EtherNet/IP.
 This functionality is commonly used for communicating with industrial PLCs.